earthchie/NodeVision.js/README.md

 Those I found are just scripts to detect if parts of your element is visible then fire the event, but what I really need is only fire when all parts of your element are FULLY visible, and also tell you when that element is not anymore fully visible too.

+Then at some point I ask myself.
+Why to made it only detect fully visible when you can replace "fully" with percentage?
+Fully visible means 100% of it is visible right?.
+Here we go version 2.0.0 BAM!.

+In version 2.0.0, you can freely change this percentage number to math your needs.

+For example: trigger event when ``#myDiv``'s top half is visible more than 30%

+Sound cool eh?
+Star this project if you like it to support me :)

 # DISCLAIMER
 I haven't done any proper test on this project, both performance and cross-browser compat.